Goodbye England (Covered in Snow)

 "Goodbye England (Covered in Snow)" is a single by Laura Marling.
 It was released on December 11, 2009 as the lead single from her second album I Speak Because I Can.
 The song peaked to number 133 on the UK Singles Chart.
+The song was also used in the episode of the British series Beyond Paradise (TV series), season 3, episode 1, Christmas special 2024 at the end of the episode.